How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Alabama?

-Alabama caps the maximum interest rate at 8% (8% maximum by written contract).
-Exceeding this limit may result in penalties: Forfeiture of all interest; borrower can recover double interest paid.
+Alabama caps the maximum interest rate at 8% (8% by written contract on loans under $2,000; loans of $2,000 or more may bear any rate the parties agree to in writing.
+6% legal rate absent a written contract.).
+Exceeding this limit may result in penalties: Forfeiture of all interest; interest already paid is deducted from the principal (Ala.
+Code 8-8-12).
 If no rate is specified, the default legal rate is 6%.
 Our documents include a usury savings clause for additional protection.

 Does a promissory note need to be notarized in Alabama?